slamy-solutions/openbp/README.md

 # OpenBP - Open Business platform

 ## Motivation
 Have you ever created or integrated something to SAP / Comarch ERP / 1C / Odoo / …. ?
 Have you noticed how many years these platforms are behind?
-Some of them were created even before virtual machines appeared, I'm not even talking about Docker or Kubernetes :) The use of old patterns, dependencies, and very strong corporatization leads to the fact that they will not change.
+Some of them were created even before virtual machines appeared, and I'm not even talking about Docker or Kubernetes :) The use of old patterns, dependencies, and very strong corporatization leads to the fact that they will not change.

-Many new large enterprises are looking for which platforms to switch to and simply cannot find alternatives.
-The business cannot find developers to support the systems, simply because the person who works with these platforms is simply not called a developer.
-Most of them even have proprietary programming languages ​​for which there are no libraries anywhere on the internet.
+Many new large enterprises are looking for which platforms to switch to and cannot find alternatives.
+The business cannot find developers to support the systems simply because the person who works with these platforms is not called a developer.
+Most even have proprietary programming languages ​​for which there are no libraries on the internet.
 Seriously, why use ABAP when you can use Typescript?

 These platforms do not use what has long been considered the norm for developers, for example, containerization, GIT for version control, popular programming languages, IaC, CI/CD, and SPA as frontend on React/Vue/Angular, …. .
 They implement modern patterns only through dirty hacks.
 Such simple tasks as creating an API, opening a WebSocket, adding a module, setting up a high-availability cluster, and performing an update on the go - for these systems often turn into a nightmare.